NIEM/NIEM.github.io/training/iepd-developer/assemble-and-document/index.md

 - The readme document contains documentation necessary to effectively describe the information exchange.
 - The exchange content model file is included and accurately represents the XML code in the schemas.
-- The XML catalog validates with the NIEM Model Package Description (MPD) catalog schema (XSD) and resides in the root directory of the MPD bearing the file name “mpd-catalog.xml.”
+- The XML catalog validates with the NIEM Information Exchange Package Documentation (IEPD) catalog schema (XSD) and resides in the root directory of the IEPD bearing the file name “iepd-catalog.xml.”
 - The change log is in the root directory of the IEPD, begins with the substring “changelog,” and records changes to previous IEPD schemas that are represented.